ninabarzh/broomstick/content/posts/punctuated-equilibrium.md

   relative: false
 ---

 When we imagine evolution, we often picture it unfolding at a leisurely, predictable pace—small changes stacking up over time like bricks in a wall.
 That’s the traditional view: gradualism, the slow grind of nature perfecting its handiwork.
 But what if evolution doesn’t always play by those rules?
-What if nature has a taste for the dramatic—long stretches of calm, interrupted by bursts of sudden transformation?
+What if nature has a taste for the dramatic—long stretches of calm, interrupted by bursts of sudden change?

 That’s the idea behind *punctuated equilibrium* (PE), a theory introduced in the 1970s by palaeontologists Stephen Jay Gould and Niles Eldredge.
 Rather than a smooth evolutionary curve, PE proposes a jagged rhythm: long periods where species remain largely unchanged, punctuated by short, intense episodes of change—often triggered by environmental disruption or internal developmental shifts.